rlpatt/COVID-19-and-Climate-Change/README.md

 ## Getting started

 To begin, first clone this GitHub repository.
-Open a Windows command prompt (or shell, for *nix/macOS users) use `git clone` to create a local copy of this repository on your machine.
+Open a Windows command prompt (or shell, for *nix/macOS users) and use `git clone` to create a local copy of this repository on your machine.
 Optionally, you may first use `cd` to change into a directory of choice:

 ```
 cd <directory of choice>